graphql/handbooks/docs/locals-program/things-to-consider.md

 ### 5. When will your next event be?

-- Announcing in advance can help increase attendance.
+- Announcing the date of the next event at the current one can help increase attendance.

 ### 6. Where can people reserve tickets online?